 Left: Clay tablets discovered at Kültepe; Right: A Hittite God from Kültepe

-These are the earliest written documents that illustrated the ancient Anatolian history.
+These are the earliest written documents that illustrated ancient Anatolian history.
 Life, society, and economy at this site, even the family affairs and personal relationships of its inhabitants, were recorded on clay tablets in the Old Assyrian dialect of the Akkadian language using the cuneiform (wedge-shaped) script, the knowledge of which came into Anatolia with Assyrian merchants.

 Unlike royal or temple archives discovered in other ancient centers, the cuneiform archives of Kültepe-Kanesh represent the single largest body of private texts in the ancient Near East.
-They were kept in archive rooms, neatly arranged inside clay vessels, wooden chests, wicker baskets or sacks.
+They were kept in archive rooms, neatly arranged inside clay vessels, wooden chests, wicker baskets, or sacks.